bledeGitHub92/crazy-enum/README.md

 Here are some more examples of how to use the library:

-1. using the `get` method to get the enum description by its value:
+1. using the `get` method to get the enum text by its value:

 ```typescript
 import * as React from 'react';